AkshataKadam/java-dsa/README.md

-This is a JAVA DSA practice repo.
+This is a JAVA DSA practice repo